linnykoleh/Spring/Notes.md

     Pointcut expressions can be defined as arguments for Advice annotations or as arguments for the `@Pointcut` annotation.
 - **Introduction** - declaring additional methods, fields, interfaces being implemented, annotations on behalf of another type.
 - **AOP proxy** - the object created by AOP to implement the aspect contracts.
+- **Weaving** -  linking aspects with other application types or objects to create an advised object.
+    This can be done at compile time (using the AspectJ compiler, for example), load time, or at runtime.
+    Spring AOP, like other pure Java AOP frameworks, performs weaving at runtime.

 ![alt text](images/core_spring_in_detail/Screenshot_8.png "Screenshot_8")